ash-project/ash_archival/documentation/tutorials/get-started-with-ash-archival.md

 end
 ```

-Add `base_filter? true` to the `archive` configuration of your resource to tell it that it doesn't need to add the filter itself.
+Add `base_filter? true` to the `archive` configuration of your resource to tell it that it doesn't need to add an equivalent action filter itself.

 ### Benefits of base_filter